Public Works Department

 Storm Debris Removal

-In addition to regularly picking up curbside yard waste, the public works department cuts and removes fallen trees, branches, and limbs as a result of storm damage.
+In addition to regularly picking up curbside yard waste, the public works department cuts and removes fallen trees, branches, and limbs as a result of storm damage from any town maintained streets.

 Acceptable recycling include: